-The Designated Safeguarding Lead will not disclose to a parent any information held on a child if this would put the child at risk of significant harm.
+The DSL will not disclose to a parent any information held on a child/young person if this would put the child at risk of significant harm.
 In such circumstances, advice will be sought from Children's Social Care.

-If a child moves from our school, the Designated Safeguarding Lead will ensure child protection records are forwarded on to the Designated Safeguarding Lead at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
+If a child/young person moves from our school, the DSL will ensure child protection records are forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.

-The Designated safeguarding lead shall ensure the child protection files are transferred to the new school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives (KCSIE 2023).
+The DSL shall ensure the child protection files are transferred to the new school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child/young person arrives (KCSIE 2024).

-The designated safeguarding lead will also consider if it would be appropriate to share any information that would allow the new school or setting to continue supporting children, in advance of the child leaving.
+The DSL will also consider if it would be appropriate to share any information that would allow the new school or setting to continue supporting children/young people, in advance of the child/young person leaving.

 Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools.
-We will record where and to whom the records have been passed and the date.
+The DSL will record where and to whom the records have been passed and the date.
 We will ensure secure transit and obtain a confirmation of receipt.

-If sending by post, children's records will be sent by "Special/Recorded Delivery".
-For audit purposes, a note of all children's records transferred or received should be kept in either paper or electronic format.
-This will include the child's name, date of birth, where and to whom the records have been sent and the date sent and/or received.
+If sending by post, children/young person's records will be sent by "Special/Recorded Delivery".
+For audit purposes, a note of all children/young people's records transferred or received should be kept in either paper or electronic format.
+This will include the child/young person's name, date of birth, where and to whom the records have been sent and the date sent and/or received.

-- if a child is permanently excluded and moves to a Pupil Referral Unit or Alternative Learning Provision, child protection records will be forwarded on to the relevant organisation - if a child is being removed from school roll in order to be home educated, the school will ensure all relevant safeguarding information is shared with the Elective Home Education team - where a vulnerable young person is moving to a Further Education establishment, consideration should be given to the student's wishes and feelings on their child protection information being passed on in order that the FE establishment can provide appropriate support - when a Designated Safeguarding Lead resigns their post or no longer has child protection responsibility, there should be a full face-to-face handover/exchange of information with the new post holder this exchange should be recorded as part of the incoming role holder's induction/performance management. - in exceptional circumstances when a face-to-face handover is not feasible, the Head Teacher / Principal will ensure that the new post holder is fully conversant with all procedures and case files.
+- If a child/young person is permanently excluded and moves to a Pupil Referral Unit or Alternative Learning Provision, child protection records will be forwarded on to the relevant organisation. - If a child/young person is being removed from school roll in order to be home educated, the school will ensure all relevant safeguarding information is shared with the Elective Home Education team. - Where a vulnerable child/young person is moving to a Further Education establishment, consideration should be given to the student's wishes and feelings on their child protection information being passed on in order that the FE establishment can provide appropriate support.

+- When a DSL resigns their post or no longer has child protection responsibility, there should be a full face-to-face handover/exchange of information with the new post holder - this exchange should be recorded as part of the incoming role holder's induction/performance management. - In exceptional circumstances when a face-to-face handover is not feasible, the Head Teacher / Principal will ensure that the new post holder is fully conversant with all procedures and case files.